CLOSE X

 Cafe on Piazza Riforma

 The view of the lake, surrounded by mountains, is beautiful.
 Everything is quiet and laid-back.
-Aside from boulevard traffic, the most activity came from people boarding the Italia for a luncheon cruise on the lake.
-I watched and thought what an excellent way that was to spend an afternoon in Lugano.
+Aside from boulevard traffic, most of the activity came from people boarding the Italia for a luncheon cruise on the lake.
+I watched and thought, what an excellent way to spend an afternoon in Lugano.

 Seeing a little city tourist office across the street broke my trance.
 I crossed over since I had decided to visit Lugano at the last minute, lacked a map, and knew little about the city.
 I left after just a few minutes, surprised about the little information they had on hand.
 The only thing they could provide in English about things to do in Lugano was one large brochure.